What is a Buyer Persona?

 When used correctly, buyer personas can help you better understand who you are writing content for and how to develop particular campaigns.
-Most companies should typically aim to create 3-5 personas.
+Most companies create between 3-5 buyer personas.
 If you have significantly more than that, see if you are being too specific and try to merge a few groups together.
 If you do not have enough, look carefully at your company’s pain points and motivating factors.
 These factors are often key to differentiating between personas.

 What does a buyer persona look like?